ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ## Library Section 1: Basic knowledge, to be included in the text of the project specification

 This section of the library will require research and writing.
 It should consist of many short sections, each covering a topic.
 Each of these sections should list all other sections that must be understood as prerequisites for understanding it.
 Ideally, the dependency tree of every section should culminate in a single section that gives a basic understanding of the dominant language of the reference (probably English, for the forseeable future), so that by translating that one section into another language, every other concept in the reference can be understood by reading its section and its section's prerequisites.

+It should include specifications of the project philosophy and rationale, community, technology and engineering, and goods and services.

 ## Library Section 2: Great cultural works, to be included as digital data with the project specification